kubedb/docs/docs/guides/mssqlserver/concepts/catalog.md

 When you install KubeDB, a `MSSQLServerVersion` custom resource will be created automatically for every supported MSSQLServer versions.
 You have to specify the name of `MSSQLServerVersion` CR in `spec.version` field of [MSSQLServer](/docs/guides/mssqlserver/concepts/mssqlserver.md) CR.
 Then, KubeDB will use the docker images specified in the `MSSQLServerVersion` CR to create your expected database.

 Using a separate crd for specifying respective docker images, and pod security policy names allow us to modify the images, and policies independent of KubeDB operator.
 This will also allow the users to use a custom image for the database.
-For more details about how to use custom image with SQL Server in KubeDB, please visit [here](/docs/guides/mssqlserver/custom-versions/setup.md).

 ## MSSQLServerVersion Specification